 After returning to the US in January 2006, I spent time in Ann Arbor, Parma, and Lawrenceburg while deciding the next move...which turned out to be with Fluor, working on a 220 megawatt coal fired power plant in Dunphy, Nevada.
-The client is Newmont Gold...which is expanding their mining operations (no wonder why?) and needs more power.
+The client was Newmont Gold...which was expanding their mining operations (no wonder why?) and needed more reliable and cheaper power.
 A couple weeks after I arrived I got to go on a tour of some of their nearby mining operations (no free samples).
 Dunphy is one of those "no services" exits off of I-80, 50 miles west of Elko.
 I drove here from Indiana, arriving the second weekend in March.
 Rather than live in the big city and face the long commute, I found an apartment in Battle Mountain, 23 miles the other direction:

 ![]() The town was NOT named for a mountain...the Nevada DOT has this marker downtown which describes the origins of the place. |